 Learn about the cooperative business model

 There are many ways to learn about the cooperative business model from technical assistance and support organizations to web resources, books, and more.
 Check out recordings of past ACI learning sessions below and explore Co-op Mastery: Beyond Co-ops 101, the CFAES Center for Cooperatives online learning platform.
-(Tip: Co-op Mastery's Library is a great resources for taking a deep dive into the cooperative model!)
+(Tip: Co-op Mastery's Library is a great resource for taking a deep dive into the cooperative model!)

 View Past Event Recordings